coderefinery/2020-11-17-online/hackmd-day5.md

 Until 12:00

 #### Room status:
+*CR editor's note: the room status preserved because it describes points to improve*

 - room xx: Did not finish.
 Spent most time discussing/explaining confusion surrounding the connection between pages, sphinx, rst, html, ...
 - room xx: We all get stuck on the first page after clicking "Choose a theme".
 The exercise instructions don't work for any of us, we can get a project page via project settings on github but not from the linked pages.github
 - room xx: OK, needed to clarify that repositories must be public
 - room xx: did not manage, the undetailed instructions on https://pages.github.com/ were unsufficent.
 Took too long before I found the more detailed guide linked at the very bottom.
 It must've changed since last workshop?
 Then it wasn't so difficult.

+*(Notes continuing)*

 - How can I sign up for this event: https://nordic-rse.org/events/2020-online-get-together/?
     - Thank you for pointing out, you can join from https://indico.neic.no/event/146/ "registration" at the second bottom.
 It seems the registration link disappeared for some reason.

 - My github pages website doesn't update when I commit a change to the code or change theme.

 - Our research group at Linkoping University is looking for a person that can arrange a workshop/lectur about code testing(unittest etc).
 If anyone want to please write.

 - when writing a large documentation, are we supposed to leave all the rst files for the different subsections, or can we divide into subdirectories according to their hierarchy?
 Right now it seems to me that the hierarchy is only explicit in the index.rst file.
 Can we have rst files containing intermediate hierarchies (e.g. one rst file per "chapter", but each of them in turn links to different rst files for each section of the chapter).
 Or is the index.rst file the only place to specify how our documentation is organized?
+    - answer required

 ## Feedback

-*CR editor's note:* Feedback was restructured little to facilitate its further use.
+*CR editor's note: Feedback was restructured little to facilitate its further use.*

 One thing you liked: